 Tigers versus Saints.
 Leicester versus Northampton.
 Just 30 miles separate Welford Road and Franklin’s Gardens.
 This is a rivalry going back to the very first year of each club’s formation and it just gets bigger ever year.

-The two clubs have met on 242 occasions and here, in the first of our three-part feature, we look at one of rugby’s biggest domestic rivalries and how it came to be the fiercest fixture of the season.
+We look at one of rugby’s biggest domestic rivalries and how it came to be the fiercest fixture of the season.

 Both the Leicester club and its Northampton rivals were formed back in 1880 and the teams met for the first time on November 6 that year.